liquid-interactive-tech/bing-maps-locator/README.md

+# ** PROJECT IS INACTIVE **
+Liquid Interactive does not have any plans to continune to maintain this project at this time.
+We encourage the usage and exploration of existing and future Github Forks of this project to continue its development moving forward.

+Need a custom Sitecore module and/or Website to be professionally architected/designed/developed?
+Drop us your request at [hello@liquidint.com](mailto:hello@liquidint.com)!

 # Sitecore Map Plugin

 This is a Sitecore 9.2+ supported module which installs a Bing Map rendering to be used throughout your website.
 Easily manage pushpin locations directly through the Content Editor.
 There or no third-party requirements necessary &mdash; install and run.